17 Free & Cheap Things to Do in Auckland

 Tip: Get the Dress Smart shuttle from one of the early pick-up points, like the Sky Tower.
 Because once the bus is full, you will have to wait another hour for the next one.
 Find out more here: Outlet Shopping in New Zealand.

-Auckland’s most popular beach during the summer, it’s a good place to have some ice cream, frozen yogurt and go for a dip.
+Auckland’s most popular beach during the summer, it’s a good place to have some ice cream, frozen yoghurt and go for a dip.

 Location: Mission Bay

 Most cinemas do some version of “Cheap Tuesday” where tickets are between NZ$10-12.
-At Academy you can watch a NZ$5 flick all day Wednesday!
-Alongside popular releases, Academy also show foreign language and artsy movies.
+At Academy, you can watch an NZ$5 flick all day Wednesday!
+Alongside popular releases, Academy also shows foreign language and art-house movies.

 Location: Academy Cinema, under the Auckland Library

 16. Say hello to the residents at Western Springs Park

 By residents we mean, ducks, swans, geese, eels, pukeko and more!
 The Auckland Zoo might be nearby, but there’s plenty of wildlife to see in Western Springs for free.

 Location: Western Springs